 Purpose.
-The National Science Foundation (NSF) Federally Funded Research and Development Center (FFRDC) R&D Survey is the primary source of information on separately accounted for R&D expenditures at FFRDCs in the United States.
+The Federally Funded Research and Development Center (FFRDC) R&D Survey conducted by the National Science Foundation's National Center for Science and Engineering Statistics (NCSES) is the primary source of information on separately accounted for R&D expenditures at FFRDCs in the United States.